Nikki Backus and Emma Murphy of The CATS Foundation

 Having been supported by The CATS Foundation through their own personal grief, Nikki Backus and Emma Murphy know the importance and power of such support.
 Both women want to give back to the charity through their patient engagement roles and help other families, drawing on their own lived experience

 PEO series: meeting the beating hearts behind the rare brands

 How new is the patient engagement role in your organisation, how has it evolved and what are your hopes for the role in the future?

-Nikki The Family Support Officer role was created in 2014 when I came onboard for the new position.
+The Family Support Officer role at the CATS Foundation was created in 2014 when I came onboard for the new position.
 I’ve been in the role in varying degrees since then, but the role really evolved in early 2020 when the team expanded to include my colleague Emma.
 I think we make a great team and work well within the dynamics of the other charity personnel.

 What does a typical week entail for you, and are there any specific projects you can tell us about?

 Each week is a little different and changes with the needs of the charity and the families we support.
 Typically, though it will include: